hackforla/website/CONTRIBUTING.md

 #### **2.5.b What to do if you have to stop working mid issue:**
 - Remove the progress in the checkboxes (all checkboxes should be empty)
 - Add a note in the comments with details and progress for the next developer
-- Move this issue from the ‘In progress’ to the ‘Prioritized Backlog’(see animated GIF above)
+- Move this issue from the ‘In progress’ to the ‘Prioritized Backlog’(see - [project board column example above](#ii-after-you-unassign-yourself-from-an-issue))
-- Unassign yourself from this issue (see animated GIF above)
+- Unassign yourself from this issue (see the [unassign example above](#23a-assign--unassign-yourself-to-this-issue))

 <sub>[Back to Table of Contents](#table-of-contents)</sub>
 ***